 In April 2013, New Residential completed, through newly formed limited liability companies (together, the "Consumer Loan Companies"), a co-investment in a portfolio of consumer loans.
 The portfolio included personal unsecured loans and personal homeowner loans originated through subsidiaries of HSBC Finance Corporation.
-The Consumer Loan Companies acquired the portfolio from HSBC Finance Corporation and its affiliates.
 New Residential acquired 30% membership interests in each of the Consumer Loan Companies.
 Of the remaining 70% of the membership interests, OneMain acquired 47% and funds managed by Blackstone Tactical Opportunities Advisors L.L.C. acquired 23%.
-OneMain acts as the managing member of the Consumer Loan Companies.
-The Consumer Loan Companies initially financed approximately 73% of the original purchase price with asset-backed notes.
-In September 2013, the Consumer Loan Companies issued and sold additional asset-backed notes that were subordinate to the debt issued in April 2013.
-The Consumer Loan Companies were formed on March 19, 2013, for the purpose of making this investment, and commenced operations upon the completion of the investment.
-After a servicing transition period, OneMain became the servicer of the loans and provides all servicing and advancing functions for the portfolio.
+OneMain acted as the managing member of the Consumer Loan Companies.
+OneMain is the servicer of the loans and provides all servicing and advancing functions for the portfolio.